Our Scoliosis Practice

 As Dr. Hostin was creating his practice, he thought, “I wanted to work someplace I would want to go as a patient,” having a physician who is on time, accessible to his patients, and who has substantial experience with delivering high quality care in spine surgery.

 Being committed to a tradition of uncompromising patient care, research and surgical excellence, he says, “Everything here is designed to do what we do extremely well.
-The surgeon is just one member of the team.
-Working at a center that is focused on providing optimal care for our patients has allowed us to build a world class team that includes critical care specialists, internists, anesthesiologists, nurses, physical and occupational therapists and orthotists.”
+Thus, the surgeon is just one member of the team.
+Working at a center that is focused on providing optimal care for our patients.
+This atmosphere has allowed us to build a world class team that includes critical care specialists, internists, anesthesiologists, nurses, physical and occupational therapists and orthotists.”
+All things considered, a very comprehensive team for our patients.

 Dr. Hostin is the Chief of Orthopedics at Baylor Scott & White Medical Center – Plano, Medical Director of Baylor Scott & White Scoliosis Center, and Medical Director of the Pediatric Scoliosis and Spine Program at Medical City Children’s Hospital – Dallas.
 He is also an active member of the American Academy of Orthopedic Surgeons, the North American Spine Society, Scoliosis Research Society, and International Spine Society Group.
-Contributing to nationally renowned research projects and hundreds of other publications and projects, including book chapters regarding complex spine surgery, has made Dr. Hostin a well sought after complex spine surgeon.
-Thus, he has expanded the Institute’s research efforts with an eye toward helping the Institute eventually become a training facility for medical graduate fellows.
+Equally important, he contributes to nationally renowned research projects and hundreds of other publications and projects, including book chapters regarding complex spine surgery.
+Due to his active research and publications, Dr. Hostin a well sought after complex spine surgeon.
+For this reason, he has expanded the Institute’s research efforts with an eye toward helping the Institute eventually become a training facility for medical graduate fellows.

 Ioannis Alexander Avramis, MD